DiscontinuedUpdate: Oboz Sawtooth II Low BDry

 A true-to-size day hiking shoe, the Oboz Sawtooth Low BDry is tailored for men and women.
 Both versions come in standard width, which has a wider forefoot, roomier toe box and narrower heel area.
 Also, women’s come in a D - wide version too.
 Its straightforward closure secures a precise fit.
 The foot is cradled by the sculpted midfoot and form-fitting heel cup.

-The Sawtooth outsole features sidewall lugs to grip on camber trails.
+The Sawtooth outsole from Oboz features sidewall lugs to grip on camber trails.
 Its multi-directional and aggressive lugs shed mud and detritus to prevent slips and falls.
 Its flexibility promotes a more natural rolling motion.

 The Sawtooth Low BDry yields a lightweight and cushioned ride through its dual-density EVA midsole.
 A nylon shank is attached to render firm underfoot support, enhancing walking comfort.